larrymyers/react-mini-router/README.md

 See the [example](./example) app for a complete solution that includes server side rendering and integrates with [Fluxxor](https://github.com/BinaryMuse/fluxxor) for Store/Dispatch functionality.

+### The 404 Not Found Route

+By default the RouterMixin will throw an Error if it can't match a route.
+To render a 404 Not Found page just define a 'notFound' method on the component.
+It takes a single argument, path, which is the url path that failed to match a route definition.
+Any unmatched route will call this route handler if it is defined.
+See the usage example above for a code example.

 ### Navigation